atyourserviceai/ideapotential/README.md

 #### 4. **🚀 Act Mode** - _Execution & Operations_

-- **Purpose**: Execute actions using the established playbook and tools
+- **Purpose**: Execute actions using the established configuration and tools
 - **Who uses it**: End users for day-to-day operations
-- **What it does**: Performs concrete actions based on the documented playbook
+- **What it does**: Performs concrete actions guided by saved configuration and plans
 - **Tools**: Full access to execution tools

 ### Why This Architecture Works